-TheDogPress.com questioned breeders, handlers, and veterinarians.
-Consensus is: “Cruz” was not poisoned by animal rights radicals at the Westminster Dog Show, nor was the Samoyed poisoned by a jealous competitor.
-So what then?
+TheDogPress.com has heard from breeders, professional handlers and veterinarians.
+Consensus is “Cruz” was poisoned at the Westminster Dog Show by animal rights radicals or by a jealous dog show competitor.

 The Sammy was only 3 years old.
 Although he defeated a lot of good dogs, he was ranked 7th in his breed.
 Professional handlers admired the dog but none considered him a serious threat to their success.
 A jealous Samoyed owner?
 Equally unlikely.

-Failure to necropsy the dog, followed by immediate cremation raises suspicion as to cause of death and in fact, there is no proof that GCH CH Polar Mist Cruz'N T'Party At Zamosky D was poisoned.
-While the emergency vet is quoted as saying the symptoms were consistent with a dog having ingested rat poison, handler Robert Chaffin insisted the valuable show dog was watched every minute.
+Failure to necropsy the dog, followed by immediate cremation raised suspicion as to cause of death and in fact, TheDogPress.com notes that there is no proof that GCH CH Polar Mist Cruz'N T'Party At Zamosky D was poisoned.

 The spokesman for Westminster KC said “After conversation with the co-owner of the dog in question, it was established that the dog left Georgia on Monday and flew to New York, he was exhibited at our show on Tuesday, and flew to Denver on Wednesday morning where he subsequently became ill on Saturday.
 Unfortunately, no autopsy was performed, so there are a lot of unanswered questions.”

-The Samoyed died February 16th so the time-line is medically consistent with rodenticide poisoning while at Westminster but the symptoms as described are not.
+The Samoyed died February 16th so the time-line is medically consistent with rodenticide poisoning while at Westminster but the symptoms as described are puzzling.
 Cruz was in his crate, groomed and prepped to be shown that day.
-We’re told he suddenly became sick, vomited, had diarrhea, and “could hardly walk” when removed from his crate.
-Sudden collapse and “bleed out” is extremely rare, in fact, death is preceded by 24 to 48 hours of obvious distress and “pain before death.”

 Rat Poison or Genetic Bleeding Disorder?